zihaodong/NKU_thesis/README.md

 See NKU_temp.pdf for details.

 ## Latex compilation instruction
-1. This thesis is complied in the order of  \textbf{XeLaTeX-Biblatex-XeLaTeX-XeLaTeX}
+1. This thesis is complied in the order of  $\textbf{XeLaTeX-Biblatex-XeLaTeX-XeLaTeX}$

 2. The Biblatex of tex will be modified from "bibtex" to "biber", so that the correct reference could be obtained.
 Modification methods: